▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Ragdoll

 The Ragdoll it does not pose any difficulties in terms of feeding and adapts very well to industrial cat foods available on the market.
-However, food must be of good quality, adapted to your age and activity level, to provide you with everything you need to stay healthy.
+But, food must be of good quality, adapted to your age and activity level, to provide you with everything you need to stay healthy.

 Kittens of this breed can experience large growth spurts, so it is important that they always have food at their disposal to develop properly.
 This is especially true as they are capable of self-regulation., so the risk of being overweight is very limited.
 This is not a sign of obesity, but a normal morphological characteristic of the breed.